rust-lang/book/second-edition/src/ch05-01-defining-structs.md

 If you have variables with the same names as struct fields, you can use *field init shorthand*.
 This can make functions that create new instances of structs more concise.
+First, let's look at the more verbose way to initialize a struct instance.
 The function named `build_user` shown here in Listing 5-4 has parameters named `email` and `username`.
 The function creates and returns a `User` instance: